UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     files: as an example, our metadata recovery was giving us estimates of 19 hours to 5 days while it was dealing with the most damaged portions of the disk.

+  - 2023-07-04 10:25 - I just wanted to give you an update on our progress.
+The short version is "we are still working on it but now believe we have lost little to no user data".

+    We do not have an ETA for return to service but may be able to give you read-only access to your files in the near future.

+    More detail for those who are interested:

+    We have fitted the replacement disks and migrated the data to the new drives.
+The underlying ZFS filesystem now believes that everything is OK and we are running the Lustre filesystem checks.

+    We are also restoring a backup to a different file-system so that in the event that any data in /home was damaged we can restore it quickly.

+    Medium term, we plan to replace the storage appliance, which we are funding from UCL's budget in our FY 23/24 (starts 1st August).
+This work should be completed by Christmas and will also affect the local Kathleen system.

+  - 2023-07-04 16:25 - I'm pleased to announce that while we are not in a position to return to service yet (the Lustre filesystem check is still running), we have managed to get to a state where we can safely give you read-only access to your files.
+You should be able to log into the login nodes as usual to retrieve your files.

+    (Obviously, this means you cannot change any files or run jobs!)

+  - 2023-07-07 12:30 - I didn't want to head into the weekend without giving an update – we are still running the Lustre File-system Check and hope to have completed it by mid next week, but unfortunately the tool that does this doesn't report its progress in a very helpful way – as of this morning it had completed checking 13.7M directories on the file-system but we don't have an exact number for how many there are total, only an estimate.

+    Again, apologies for this unplanned outage – we are working at full speed to get a replacement for this hardware later this year so we should not see a recurrence of these problems once that is done.

+  - 2023-07-12 16:30 - Full access to Young is restored, and jobs are running again!

+    The Lustre filesystem check finished successfully earlier today and we ran some I/O-heavy test jobs without issues.

+    We have replaced disks in the metadata server where both in a pair were still original disks, to prevent this situation happening again.

+    We remounted the filesystem read-write and at 15:45 and 16:00 rebooted the login nodes one after the other.
+We're now back in full service.

+    Please do check your space and if anything appears to be inconsistent or missing, email rc-support@ucl.ac.uk

+    Thank you for your patience during this time.

 ### Michael